Lihyan: Governance

 The term "king of Dedan" (mlk ddn) occurs three times in surviving inscriptions, along with the phrases governor (fḥt) and lord (gbl) of Dedan.
 The term "king of Lihyan" (mlk lḥyn) occurs at least twenty times in Dadanitic inscriptions.

 The Lihyanite kingdom was a monarchy that followed a heredity succession system.
 The kingdom's bureaucracy represented by the Hajbal members, similar to the people's council in our modern time, used to aid the king in his daily duties and took care of certain state affairs on behalf of the king.
 This public nature of the Lihyanite legal system is shared with that of south Arabia.

 The Lihyanite rulers were of great importance in the Lihyanite society, as religious offerings and events were generally dated according to the years of king reign.
 Sometimes regnal titles were used; such as Dhi Aslan (King of the Mountains) and Dhi Manen (Robust King).
 Also religion played a significant role and was, along with the king, a source of legislation.
 Under the king there was a religious clergy headed by the Afkal, which appears to be inherently passed position.
 The term was borrowed by the Nabataeans directly from the Lihyanites.

 Other state occupations that were recorded in Lihyanite inscriptions was the position of Salh (Salha for a female); mostly occurs before the name of the supreme Lihyanite deity Dhu-Ghabat (meaning the delegate of Dhu-Ghabat).
 The Salh was responsible for collecting taxes and alms from the followers of the god.
 Tahal (a share of the taxes) which equals one tenth of the riches was dedicated to the deities.

 Post-Nabataean Lihyanite kings were less powerful in comparison to their former predecessors, as the Hajbal exercised greater influence on the state, to the point where the king was virtually a figurehead and the real power was held by the Hajbal.

+In Ezekiel 38:13, Dedan is joined with Sheba and "Tarshish and all her strong lions": all these nations joining together to inquire of the advancing armies of Gog: "Have you come to plunder?
+Have you gathered your hordes to loot, to carry off silver and gold, to take away livestock and goods and to seize much plunder?"

 Economy

 Dedan was a prosperous trading centre that lay along the north–south caravan route at the northern end of the Incense Road.
 It hosted a community of Minaeans.

-According to Ezekiel, in the 7th century Dedan traded with Tyre, exporting saddle cloths.
+According to Isaiah, in the 7th BCE century Dedan traded with Tyre, exporting saddle cloths.